 Most people have already solved this and have added the communication modules for GSM or CDMA.
-Most applications have used SMS features and not the data features.
-In those that use the data features (mostly GPRS and EDGE) they leverage the already built in TCP/IP stacks which normally have support even for SMTP, FTP, UDP, HTTP etc. Others can check mail auto-magically.
+Most applications have used SMS features and not data features.
+In those that use the data features (mostly GPRS and EDGE), they leverage the already built-in TCP/IP stacks which normally have support even for SMTP, FTP, UDP, HTTP, etc. Others can check mail auto-magically.

 There are a number of TCP/IP communication stacks available.
 Some free, others with a huge (or manageable) price tag.
 I recommend leveraging these stacks to connect to the internet using PPP (Point to Point Protocol) or SLIP (Serial Line Interface Protocol).
 For PPP see here and here.
 For SLIP see here and here.
 Once how you connect to the internet is out of the way, you can then concentrate on the communication protocols details and security.

 The reality with IoT as it stands is that security will be paramount.
 If there is no security then your systems will be hacked on day 1 of getting popular.
 You need to communicate securely.
 Of course, there is a module that supports SSL allowing you to make HTTPS requests.
 However, I have found it very important to have the cryptography abilities strongly baked into your application.
 It would allow you to add extra encryption to the parts of the data that are being transmitted.
 Sometimes, this is very necessary.